-More than 500,000 children in Canada come from migrant backgrounds (Statistics Canada, 2011) and all must study mathematics.
+More than 500,000 children and youth in Canada come from migrant backgrounds (Statistics Canada, 2011) and study mathematics.
 How does migration affect students' and teachers' experiences of school mathematics?
-Research suggests that many students from immigrant backgrounds face challenges in mathematics and underachieve.
-We conjecture that the mathematics teachers of migrant students often have little understanding of what their students are experiencing or what mathematics they already know.
-Migrant students can find the culture of teaching and learning mathematics quite alien, may bring novel ways of doing mathematics, and may encounter new ways of thinking about mathematics.
-Cultural differences in mathematics classrooms lead teachers to feel uncertain and unprepared.
-We aim to (i) understand the experiences of students and teachers of learning and teaching mathematics in the context of migration (ii) promote dialogue between students and teachers in relation to these experiences and observe the impact of this dialogue on teachers' practice.
+Migrant students may bring novel ways of doing mathematics, and may encounter new ways of thinking about mathematics.
+Cultural differences in mathematics classrooms may lead teachers to feel uncertain and unprepared.
+We aim to (i) understand the experiences of students and teachers of learning and teaching mathematics in the context of migration, and (ii) promote dialogue between students and teachers in relation to these experiences and observe the influence of this dialogue on learning and teaching.

 Our study is guided by the following research questions:

 RQ1 What is the nature of upper elementary school migrant students’ cultural-historical repertoires of mathematics?